 Mary River and tributaries

 Enoggera Reservoir is a permanent body of water around 60 ha in area and 18 m deep.
 It is filled by springs in the D'Aguillar Ranges and drains into Enoggera Creek, which drains into the Brisbane River estuary.
 The bottom of the dam is mainly mud, covered with detritus from water lilies and Eucalyptus leaves.
 The water is clear, but stained brown by tannins from decomposing leaves, and slightly acidic (pH 5).
-It has steeply sloping sides with Para grass Brachiaria mutica growing out from the edges to a water depth of around 2 m, forming a dense floating mat along with some aquatic macrophytes.
+It has steeply sloping sides with Para grass (Brachiaria mutica) growing out from the edges to a water depth of around 2 m, forming a dense floating mat along with some aquatic macrophytes.
 Macrophytes are generally absent from the reservoir except at the edges.
-Water hyacinth has been controlled in the Reservoir since 1974 (Kemp 1986).
-Kemp (1986) considered that Enoggera Reservoir is a poor environment for Lungfish.
+Water hyacinth (Eichornia crassipes) has been controlled in the Reservoir since 1974 (Kemp 1986).
+Kemp (1986) noted that Enoggera Reservoir was a poor environment for the Lungfish.

 Habitat requirements for juvenile and immature Lungfish